 MetaVR Visual Systems in Upgraded F-16 Training Simulators at Luke AFB

-Luke Air Force Base (KLUF) in Glendale, AZ, uses 53 MetaVR Virtual Reality Scene Generator™ (VRSG™) licenses in their F-16 full-mission training simulators.
+Luke Air Force Base (KLUF) in Glendale, AZ, has used 53 MetaVR Virtual Reality Scene Generator™ (VRSG™) licenses for 8 years in their F-16 full-mission training simulators.
 MetaVR’s software is fielded on Commercial Off The Shelf (COTS)-based PC image-generators (PC-IG) using the latest game-level 3D graphics cards.
-In 2010, these VRSG licenses replaced the Presagis Lyra-based solutions in the four training dome systems for the U.S. Air Force Air Education and Training Command (AETC) which had been previously installed at the site.
+These VRSG licenses replaced the Presagis Lyra-based solutions in the four training dome systems for the U.S. Air Force Air Education and Training Command (AETC) which had been previously installed at the site.

 F-16 Network Training Center